dankakshat/flux/README.md

-# 🌑 FocusFlow — Minimalist Deep Work App
+# 🌑 Flux — Minimalist Deep Work App

 A sleek, dark-themed **focus web app** designed for deep work, built with simplicity and aesthetics in mind.